Select therapeutic use:

-As an adjunct to diet in primary hyperlipidemia and mixed dyslipidemia (Types IIa and IIb) to reduce elevated total-C, LDL-C, ApoB, non-HDL-C, and TG, and to increase HDL-C. Adjunct to diet in hypertriglyceridemia.
+As an adjunct to diet in primary hyperlipidemia and mixed dyslipidemia to reduce elevated total-C, LDL-C, ApoB, non-HDL-C, and TG, and to increase HDL-C. Adjunct to diet in hypertriglyceridemia.
 Adjunct to diet in primary dysbetalipoproteinemia (Type III hyperlipoproteinemia).
-Adjunct to other lipid-lowering treatments (or if these treatments are unavailable), in homozygous familial hypercholesterolemia to reduce LDL-C, total-C, and ApoB.
+Adjunct to other lipid-lowering treatments (or if these treatments are unavailable), in homozygous familial hypercholesterolemia (HoFH) to reduce LDL-C, total-C, and ApoB.
 Adjunct to diet to slow the progression of atherosclerosis as part of a treatment strategy to lower total-C and LDL-C to target levels.
-To reduce risk of MI, stroke, or arterial revascularization procedures in patients without clinically evident CHD but with an increased risk of CVD based on age (men ≥50 years, women ≥60 years), hs-CRP ≥2mg/L, and at least one additional risk factor.
-Pediatric patients 10–17yrs of age with heterozygous familial hypercholesterolemia (HeFH) to reduce elevated total-C, LDL-C and ApoB after failing an adequate trial of diet therapy.
+To reduce risk of MI, stroke, or arterial revascularization procedures in patients without clinically evident CHD but with an increased risk of CVD based on age (men ≥50yrs, women ≥60yrs), hs-CRP ≥2mg/L, and at least one additional risk factor.
+Pediatric patients 8–17yrs of age with heterozygous familial hypercholesterolemia (HeFH) to reduce elevated total-C, LDL-C and ApoB after failing an adequate trial of diet therapy.
 Pediatric patients 7–17yrs of age with HoFH to reduce LDL-C, total-C, non-HDL-C, and ApoB as adjunct to diet, either alone or with other lipid-lowering therapies.

+Swallow whole.
 Take once daily.
-Primary hyperlipidemia, mixed dyslipidemia, hypertriglyceridemia, primary dysbetalipoproteinemia, slowing progression of atherosclerosis, prevention of CVD: Dose range 5–40mg.
+Dose range 5–40mg.
 HoFH: initially 20mg.
-All others: usual starting dose 10–20mg; 40mg (only if 20mg is insufficient); consider 5mg initially for Asian patients (see literature).
-Homozygous: initially 20mg.
+All others: usual starting dose 10–20mg.
+Use max 40mg dose only if 20mg is insufficient.
+Asian patients: consider 5mg initially (see full labeling).
 Concomitant cyclosporine: max 5mg.
-Concomitant lopinavir/ritonavir or atazanavir/ritonavir: max 10mg.
-Concomitant niacin or fenofibrate: consider dose reduction.
+Concomitant simeprevir, lopinavir/ritonavir or atazanavir/ritonavir: max 10mg.
 Concomitant gemfibrozil: avoid; if needed, max 10mg.
-Severe renal impairment (CrCl ≤30mL/min) not on hemodialysis: initially 5mg; max 10mg.
+Severe renal impairment (CrCl <30mL/min) not on hemodialysis: initially 5mg; max 10mg.

 HMG-CoA reductase inhibitor.

-Headache, myalgia, abdominal pain, asthenia, nausea; lab abnormalities (eg, thyroid function, alkaline phosphatase, hyperglycemia), proteinuria and hematuria (consider dose reduction if persistent), elevated serum transaminases, myopathy, rhabdomyolysis with renal dysfunction, increased HbA1c and fasting serum glucose, rare: cognitive impairment, non-fatal hepatic failure, immune-mediated necrotizing myopathy.
+Headache, myalgia, abdominal pain, asthenia, nausea; myopathy, rhabdomyolysis with renal dysfunction, elevated liver enzymes, proteinuria and hematuria (consider dose reduction if persistent), increased HbA1c and fasting serum glucose, rare: cognitive impairment, hepatic failure, immune-mediated necrotizing myopathy.

 Tabs 5mg, 10mg, 20mg—90; 40mg—30